elfenlaid/tga/site/posts/elixir-tips-1.md

 ## IO.ANSI

-If you ever wandered where `iex` got its stylish colors from wander no more.
+If you ever wondered where `iex` got its stylish colors from, wonder no more.
 The source of it is [IO.ANSI](https://hexdocs.pm/elixir/IO.ANSI.html) module.

 It's quite easy to colorize our own logs with it: